Neem trees are heat loving plants and grow best in hot climates. They can tolerate cooler weather, down to about 35 F or 5°C.

 However, if your climate has long periods of such cool weather, or if it gets even colder than that, then you won't have much luck growing a neem tree plant in your garden.

-The obvious solution is to grow your neem tree in a pot inside.
+The obvious solution is to grow neem as a house plant, in a pot inside.
 So let's see how to grow a neem tree indoors.

 (Go here to find out more about growing neem trees outside.)